dwhieb/dissertation/README.md

 More information about the ANC Tool may be found [here][ANC-Tool].
 Steps for applying part-of-speech tags to the OANC are as follows:

 1. Download the ANC Tool from the [ANC Tool download page][ANC-Tool] and unzip the folder.
+If you have already cloned this repository, you can skip this step; the ANC Tool will be located in the `scripts/ANC` folder.

 1. If you do not have Java installed on your computer, download it from [here][Java] and then install it on your computer.

 1. Run the ANC Tool following the instructions on the [ANC Tool page][ANC-Tool].
 It is recommended that you run the tool from the command line following the format `java -Xmx500M -jar ANCTool-x.y.z-jar.jar`.
 See the [ANC Tool page][ANC-Tool] for complete details.
-If you have `npm` installed on your computer and have downloaded this repository, you can run the ANC Tool from the command line with `npm run anc`.
+If you have `npm` installed on your computer, you can simply run the ANC Tool from the command line with `npm run anc`.

 1. The first time you run the ANC Tool, it will ask you to specify the location of the folder where you placed the OANC data.
 Select this folder and click _Accept_.